The four operations on perverse motives: Introduction

 On the abelian side, Nori has constructed a candidate for the abelian category of mixed motives over $k$.
-The construction of Nori's abelian category $\HM(k)$ is Tannakian in essence and, since it is a category of comodules over some Hopf algebra, it comes with a built-in motivic Galois group.
-Moreover any Nori motive has a canonical weight filtration and Arapura has shown in \cite[Theorem 6.4.1]{MR2995668} that the full subcategory of pure motives coincides with the semi-simple abelian category defined by Andr\'e in \cite{MR1423019} using motivated algebraic cycles (see also \cite[Theorem 10.2.5]{BookNori}).
+The construction of Nori's abelian category $\HM(k)$ is tannakian in essence and, since it is a category of comodules over some Hopf algebra, it comes with a built-in motivic Galois group.
+Moreover any Nori motive has a canonical weight filtration and Arapura has shown in~\cite[Theorem 6.4.1]{MR2995668} that the full subcategory of pure motives coincides with the semi-simple abelian category defined by Andr\'e in~\cite{MR1423019} using motivated algebraic cycles (see also Theorem~10.2.5 in the book~\cite{BookNori} of Huber and M\"uller--Stach).
 More generally, attempts have been made to define Nori motives over $k$-varieties.
-Arapura has defined a constructible variant in \cite{MR2995668} and the first author a perverse variant in \cite{IvorraPNM}.
+Arapura has defined a constructible variant in~\cite{MR2995668} and the first author a perverse variant in~\cite{IvorraPNM}.
 However, the Grothendieck four operations have not been constructed (at least in their full extent) in those contexts.
-For example in \cite{MR2995668}, the direct image functor is only available for structural morphisms or projective morphisms and no extraordinary inverse image is defined.
+For example in~\cite{MR2995668}, the direct image functor is only available for structural morphisms or projective morphisms and no extraordinary inverse image is defined.

 Note that the two different attempts should not be unrelated.
-One expects the triangulated $\DA_\ct(k)$ to possess a special $t$-structure (called the motivic $t$-structure) whose heart should be the abelian category of mixed motives.
-This is a very deep conjecture which implies for example the Lefschetz and K\"unneth type standard conjectures (see \cite{MR2953406}).
+One expects the triangulated category $\DA_\ct(X)$ to possess a special $t$-structure (called the motivic $t$-structure) whose heart should be the abelian category of mixed motives.
+This is a very deep conjecture, even for $X=\Spec k$, which implies for example the Lefschetz and K\"unneth type standard conjectures (see Beilinsons's~\cite{MR2953406}).
 As of now, the extension groups in Nori's abelian category of mixed motives are known to be related with algebraic cycles only very poorly.

 However, striking unconditional relations between the two different approaches have still been obtained.
-In particular, in \cite{MR3649230}, Gallauer-Choudhury have shown that the motivic Galois group constructed by Ayoub in \cite{AyoubCrelleI,AyoubCrelleII} using the triangulated category of \'etale motives is isomorphic to the motivic Galois group obtained by Nori's construction.
+In particular, in~\cite{MR3649230}, Gallauer--Choudhury have shown that the motivic Galois group constructed by Ayoub in~\cite{AyoubCrelleI,AyoubCrelleII} using the triangulated category of \'etale motives is isomorphic to the motivic Galois group obtained by Nori's construction.